-Disclosure – Because we have such a powerful marketing system, we rarely consider anything other than a quick eviction.
-However, for those who may not have the ability to quickly remove then replace a tenant it is possible a more understanding approach could be beneficial.
+Disclosure – Because we have such a powerful marketing system, we rarely consider anything other than eviction proceedings.
+However, for those who may not have the ability to quickly remove then replace a qualified tenant, it is possible a more understanding approach could be beneficial.

-The lease agreement states that if the rent is not received within so many days then the landlord can file for eviction.
+The rental agreement states that if the rental payment is not received within so many days then a landlord can proceed with legal action and file for eviction.
 You can legally stick to the letter of the law and show no tolerance.

 The third choice, and perhaps the most common, is the middle ground.
 Eviction is not the first and only choice and neither is giving up the income.
 There is a lot of middle ground here for some sort of payment arrangement if your tenant can’t pay the rent on the due date.
 Here are a few options to choose from: